Acts and Regulations

 (d) the person is not in a position to observe or carry out the provisions of this Act or the regulations,

-(e) the person does not have the experience and training that is required to act as an agent,
+(e) the person does not have the experience and training that the Minister considers necessary to act as an agent or the experience and training, if any, prescribed by regulation,

 (f) the person is engaged in or proposes to engage in an activity in addition to acting as an agent that may give rise to a conflict of interest, or